777arc/textbook/content/frequency_domain.rst

    :align: center
    :target: ../_static/negative-frequencies3.svg

-We just have to remember that we tuned the SDR to 100 MHz.
+Remember that we tuned the SDR to 100 MHz.
 So the signal that was at about 97.5 MHz shows up at -2.5 MHz, which is a negative frequency.
 In reality it's just a frequency lower than the center frequency.
-This will make more sense as we dive into sampling and using our SDRs.
+It will make more sense when we sample and use our SDRs.

 ****************************
 Order in Time Doesn't Matter
 ****************************
-One last property before we jump into taking FFT's.
-The FFT function sort of "mixes around" the input signal to form the output, which has a different scale and units, we are no longer in the time domain after all.
-A good way to internalize this is realizing that changing the order things happen in the time domain doesn't change the frequency components in the signal.
-I.e., the FFT of the following two signals will both have the same two spikes, because the signal is just two sine waves at different frequencies.
-Changing the order the sine waves occur doesn't change the fact that it's still just two sine waves at different frequencies.
+One last property before we jump into FFTs.
+The FFT function sort of "mixes around" the input signal to form the output, which has a different scale and units.
+We are no longer in the time domain after all.
+A good way to internalize this difference between domains is realizing that changing the order things happen in the time domain doesn't change the frequency components in the signal.
+I.e., the FFT of the following two signals will both have the same two spikes because the signal is just two sine waves at different frequencies.
+Changing the order the sine waves occur doesn't change the fact that they are two sine waves at different frequencies.

 .. image:: ../_static/fft_signal_order.png
    :scale: 50 %
    :align: center

-Technically, the phase of the FFT will change because of the time-shift of the sinusoids, but 99% of the time we are only concerned with the magnitude of the FFT, as we will learn shortly.
+Technically, the phase of the FFT will change because of the time-shift of the sinusoids; however, 99% of the time we are only concerned with the magnitude of the FFT, as we will learn shortly.

 *******************
 FFT in Python